grab/cocoapods-pod-merge/wiki/benchmarks.md

 **Improvement**: **~13%** (- 27 ms)

-According to our experience in Grab, improvements on older devices like the iPhone 5, 5c, 6 are much more drastic.
-As a general rule, we've seen dylib loading times decrease by **upto 50 ms** per dynamic framework on our user's slowest devices.
+According to our experience in Grab, improvements on older devices like the iPhone 5, 5c, 6 are more drastic.
+As a general rule, we've seen dylib loading times decrease by **upto 50 ms** per dynamic framework reduced on our user's slowest devices.
 The improvement is of-course higher on iOS versions older than iOS 13, which do not have the new shared dyld cache [dyld 3](https://developer.apple.com/videos/play/wwdc2017/413/).

 ## Raw Data